 Who do you go to for advice?
 A parent?
 Your best friend?
 A therapist?
 Not everyone is great at giving advice.
 It really takes a certain type of personality to be able to listen to another person’s struggles and give thoughtful, ethical advice.

 Not sure if you’re an ESFJ?
-Take this free Myers Briggs Test to find out!
+Learn more about the Myers Briggs Test to find out!

 What Does ESFJ Stand For?